platform-experience/pi-multiform/README.md

 - **Easy to style**

-	Simply declare a few SASS variables in your theme/page/portal to override certain styles, such as indicator colour, bottom bar colour, and rounded corners.
+	Simply declare a few SASS variables in your theme/page/portal to override certain styles, such as indicator color, bottom bar color, and rounded corners.

 Screenshots
 -------------------